With over 2 billion active users and a 98% open rate, WhatsApp is the go-to channel for all your customer communication.

 What is the pricing of WhatsApp API?

 The WhatsApp Business API pricing is based on countries and regions.
-These rates can be divided into two categories:
+These rates can be divided into the following categories:

-How to verify a WhatsApp Business API account?
+How to get a WhatsApp Business API account verified?

 A verified WhatsApp Business API account is also known as an official WhatsApp Business account.